sebpiq/rhizome/examples/base/README.md

 This folder contains a full **rhizome** application.

-It is a very simple example, where 6 users connected to the web page can control a synthesizer implemented in Pure Data.
+It shows simple message sending / receiving with different clients for **rhizome** :

+- a static webpage (communication over websockets)
+- SuperCollider (communication over OSC)
+- Pure Data (communication over OSC)

-To start the example, open your terminal, go to the example folder and run `rhizome config.js`.
+To start the server, open your terminal, go to the example folder and run `rhizome config.js`.
 This should start the server and print an extract of the configuration.

+Then, open either of the clients and try sending messages.
+Other clients that have subscribed to the right address should receive these messages.

-Once the server is started, open your web browser, and go to the address [http://localhost:8000/index.html](http://localhost:8000/index.html).
-You should see a black web page.
+To open the web page (websocket client), just go to [http://localhost:8000/index.html](http://localhost:8000/index.html).

-Finally, open the Pure Data patch *lame-fm.pd*.

-Now just click and move your mouse on the web page and you should hear sound coming from Pure Data.

-You can also try to open the same page into another tab, to simulate multiple connections.
-The pitch should be different for each user.